Cais/bns-theme-details/readme.txt

 == Frequently Asked Questions ==
 Q: Why am I not seeing any Theme Details?
-This plugin currently only handles those themes that can be found in the WordPress Theme repository and will provide the most details if the theme is also installed on the site the plugin is being used on.
+This plugin currently only handles those themes that can be found in the WordPress Theme repository.

 == Screenshots ==